br0sk/yiiron/README.md

 Great, now you have a remote server that runs your heavy cronjobs that used to bog your server down.
 You can now just add the flag `--ironWorker=true` at the end of the cronjob that runs the command and it will auto-magically be execute on IronWorkers.

-**tip:** You can also set priority, timeout and delay like this if needed:
+**tip:** You can also set priority, timeout, delay and task label like this if needed:

-	./yiic cronjobs myAction --ironWorker=true --ironWorkerPriority=0 --ironWorkerTimeout=20 --ironWorkerDelay=30
+	./yiic cronjobs myAction --ironWorker=true --ironWorkerPriority=0 --ironWorkerTimeout=20 --ironWorkerDelay=30  --ironWorkerTaskLabel=MyLabel

 Since `1.0.3` you can now run the command line actions directly in any code.
 You use the method called `workerRunYiiAction()` for this.